Bloody hell.

 Hot flushes / flashes do not necessarily happen at the start of perimenopause, they may never happen or they may come in the form of night sweats.
 So it’s best not to use the flushes or flashes (same thing different name) as a guide to whether you’re beginning the peri- menopause.
 I haven’t had that many…And if I used them as a marker, I wouldn’t be classing myself as peri-menopausal.

-It’s worth remembering menopause marks the end of the periods; the last day of your last period.
+It’s worth remembering menopause marks the end of the periods; One year after the last day of your last period.
 Most of the emotional and physical changes lead up to the menopause, they don’t begin as you become it.

 What is Peri menopause?
 We have the rise of understanding that before the Menopause; there begins a depletion of hormones in women; mainly oestrogen/ estrogen (same thing different name) and progesterone and, Oh!
 What a huge difference it makes, being a woman of a certain age I totally appreciate the effects of the decline.